ultimate271/notes/martin/storm01Prologue01.md

 Ottyn Wythers, an old done man, and failing.
 He’ll be running for the Wall before sundown, and he won’t waste no men sending them after us neither.

+### As they return, Lark reveals his intention to sail back home to the Sisters
 The dogs pulled at him as they made their way through the trees.
 Chett could see the Fist punching its way up through the green.
 The day was so dark that the Old Bear had the torches lit, a great circle of them burning all along the